tatomyr/purity/README.md

-# Purity (Reactive state & DOM manager)
+# Purity.
+Reactive state & DOM manager

 Declarative UI library for using the most of today's Javascript.
+It doesn't require any bundlers or using npm at all, it fully leverages native ECMAScript modules system.

+**Purity** exposes two main instruments to manipulate an application:

+- `init` which initializes the app with a default state

+- `render` tag which wraps string templates that represent app components

 # Usage

-To include **Purity** in a project first describe your `index.html` file where you put the application root element and plug in the main application script:
+To include **Purity** in a project you have to put in your **index.html** a root element where your app will be mounted into, and script tag of `[type=module]` which points to the main js file:

 ```html
 <html>